 Is bathtub meditation as amazing as it sounds?
 I’ve never been good at meditating—my back hurts from sitting, my mind wanders constantly, and I’m sure I’m doing it all wrong.
 But I’m eager to experience the benefits of meditation that everyone talks about: less stress and greater focus.

 There are a lot of fantastic benefits you can get from meditating, but if you’ve never been able to develop a consistent practice, or you’re a beginner, bathtub meditation may be just what you need.

 What is Bathtub Meditation?

 For those new to meditation, it is the practice of being fully in the moment—or being fully aware of what’s happening in your mind.
 That’s why meditation helps us to become more mindful.
 Usually, a person meditates sitting or kneeling in a quiet room.
 Bathtub meditation involves practicing mindfulness in the bathtub, and it can be done sitting or lying down

 It’s totally normal to have your mind jump from one thought to another to another, maybe hundreds of times within a few minutes.
 People in the mediation world call this crazy thought activity ‘monkey mind,’ as the way our brains operate is usually reminiscent of how a monkey swings from branch to branch.
 But what if we could train our minds to be more present?
 What if we controlled our thoughts rather than the other way around?
 This is the purpose of meditation.
-And research shows the benefits include decreased anxiety, improved focus and increased well being.
+And research shows the benefits include decreased anxiety and increased well being.

 Though many people like me want to meditate, not all of us are able to do it in the typical way—sitting on dry land.
 Bathtub meditation offers a great alternative.
 It can be a super way for beginners to start an effective meditation practice.
 Let’s explore why beginners and many others may be more likely to experience success by meditating in the bathtub.